Diabetic neuropathy types: Symptoms tell the story

 - Increased or decreased sweating

-- Sharp drops in blood pressure when you rise from sitting or lying down, that may cause you to feel lightheaded or faint (orthostatic hypotension)
+- Sudden drops in blood pressure when you rise from sitting or lying down, that may cause you to feel lightheaded or faint (orthostatic hypotension)

 - Problems regulating your body temperature